Jtobyy/Jtobyy/README.md

 ### Hey there, I'm Joseph Tobi! 👋

-🚀 I'm a passionate senior software engineer currently specializing in fullstack mobile and web development, and I'm on a mission to turn innovative ideas into powerful tech solutions.
+🚀 I'm a senior software engineer working across mobile and web, with a soft spot for the hard parts: real-time messaging, voice, and systems that have to stay up when everything else blinks.

-🌱 I continuously refine my expertise, selecting the best tools and technologies to build efficient, scalable solutions.
+🔧 Right now I'm building NativeTalk, a communications platform that pulls WhatsApp, Instagram, SMS, email and live phone calls into one place so support teams can stop juggling tabs.
+Multi-tenant, real-time, and a lot more telephony than most people expect.

-🤝 I'm eager to collaborate on exciting open-source projects and creative, fun ideas that push the boundaries of what's possible.
-Let's build something amazing together! 😉
+🛠️ Day to day that means Python and Django, TypeScript and NestJS, React and React Native, Go where it needs to be fast, and FreeSWITCH whenever there's a phone call involved.

-🔧 I'm currently working on BidFlow — an AI-powered bid management platform.
-I'm also open to collaborative opportunities that spark creativity and innovation.
+🤝 I'm always up for collaborating on open-source projects and creative ideas that push at the edges of what's possible.
+Let's build something worth using.

-🎮 Outside the tech realm, I'm an avid video gamer, from dominating on FIFA to unleashing brutal combos in Mortal Kombat.
-When I'm not gaming, you'll often find me engrossed in books and articles, constantly expanding my knowledge base.
+🎮 Outside tech I'm an avid gamer, from dominating on FIFA to unleashing brutal combos in Mortal Kombat.
+When I'm not gaming you'll usually find me deep in a book or an article, quietly expanding the knowledge base.

-🚀 Fun fact: I'm better at Python than I am at speaking German! 😄
+😄 Fun fact: I'm better at Python than I am at speaking German.

-💬 Feel free to strike up a conversation about anything, from space science and the mysteries of the multiverse to the latest tech trends and project ideas.
-Let's chat and explore the endless possibilities!
+💬 Happy to talk about anything, from space science and the mysteries of the multiverse to the latest tech trends and half-formed project ideas.

-💙 Let's connect, innovate, and create technology that makes a difference!
+💙 Let's connect, and build technology that makes a difference.